AjayMathesh/demo-site-setup/README.md

 # Plugin installations and customization process
 1. Go to My sites-> Network admin-> Plugins
-2. Install the plugins such as multisite-cloner, flycart-demo-promotion, create-demo sub site, disable emails
+2. Install the plugins such as multisite-cloner, flycart-demo-promotion, create-demo sub site, disable emails and activate
 3. The demo-site should be handled by 2 sites.
 One is a main site and another one is a subsite (If you have only main site create sub site by going to My Sites->Network Admin-> Add New site).
 4. Go to Appearance -> Theme -> and install Storefront theme and storefront child theme.
 5. Activate store front child theme in the main site and storefront theme in sub site.